Individuals Institutional

 What Does it Mean to Roll Options?

-Rolling options is the practice of moving from one call or put on a certain stock to a different call or put on the same stock.
+Rolling options is the practice of moving from one call or put to a different call or put on the same stock.
 It involves exiting the current position and immediately entering a similar position.
 The underlying stock or exchange-traded fund (ETF) remains the same.

 Trades like this can be executed in a single transaction to lower commissions.